defgsus/clipig/docs/_doc_template.md

 opinionated about the background.

-Some [noise](#targetstransformsnoise) is added to each image that is shown to CLIP and a [gaussian blur](#targetsconstraintsblur) is added to the backpropagation [loss](https://en.wikipedia.org/wiki/Loss_function).
+Some [noise](#targetstransformsnoise) is added to each image that is shown to CLIP and a gaussian blur is added to the backpropagation [loss](https://en.wikipedia.org/wiki/Loss_function).

-The noise makes CLIPig kind of *think twice* about the way a pixels is adjusted.
+The noise makes CLIPig kind of *think twice* about the way a pixel is adjusted.
 The blur used as a training loss tends to blur out the areas where CLIP is not interested in, while the points of interest are constantly updated and are not blurred as much.
 Unfortunately both methods also help to